 - GRS SO 712: Qualitative Methods (or an approved course in qualitative methods in the social sciences)

 - GRS PO 841: Quantitative Research Methods (or an equivalent Graduate Programs Committee–approved advanced quantitative methods course)

 All course requirements should be fulfilled in the first year of study.
 The student’s remaining coursework should be chosen from a list of elective courses in conjunction with his or her advisor.
 Please consult the Department of Sociology Graduate Student Handbook for further details.

 There is no foreign language requirement for this degree.

-After all courses are complete, students will complete a critical essay that demonstrates intellectual mastery of the ideas and existing research in two subfields within the discipline.
+After all courses are complete but before students write their Dissertation Prospectus, they must first meet two qualifying requirements: a Critical Essay which demonstrates intellectual mastery of the ideas and existing research in one subfield within the discipline; and a Research Paper which demonstrates the ability to conduct an original research project in a second subfield and write up the results in a paper suitable for submission to a scholarly journal.
 Subfields and an Examining Committee will be identified in consultation with the student’s advisor and with the approval of the Graduate Programs Committee.
 After the Examining Committee has approved the essay, a date is set for the comprehensive oral exam.
-The oral examination will primarily cover the fields in the critical essay, but it may also cover other substantive, methodological, or theoretical material from the student’s coursework.
+The oral examination will primarily cover the fields in the critical essay and research paper, but it may also cover other substantive, methodological, or theoretical material from the student’s coursework.

 Dissertation and Final Oral Examination